-Environmental Impact Statement (EIS) means a report prepared to address the potential impacts of development or interference on natural features and ecological functions.
-There are three types:

-- a Comprehensive EIS is a landscape scale, watershed or subwatershed study which sets the width of setbacks and offers guidance for the investigation, establishment and maintenance of buffers. - a Scoped EIS is an area or site-specific study that addresses the potential negative impacts to features described previously in a comprehensive study. - a Full EIS is an area or site-specific study prepared, in the absence of a comprehensive study to address possible impacts from a development.
-Due to the lack of guidance from a comprehensive study, the full EIS is typically much more detailed than a scoped study, and will also include statements to address possible negative impacts at a regional scale.
+Environmental Impact Statement (EIS) means a report prepared to address the potential impacts of development activity or interference on regulated features and hydrologic functions.
+There are three types: a comprehensive EIS is a landscape scale, watershed or subwatershed study which sets the width of setbacks and offers guidance for the investigation and establishment and maintenance of buffers; a Scoped EIS is an area or site-specific study that addresses the potential negative impacts to features described previously in a comprehensive study; a Full EIS is an area or site-specific study prepared, in the absence of a comprehensive study to address possible impacts from a development activity.
+Due to the lack of guidance from a comprehensive study, the full EIS is typically much more detailed than a scoped study and will also include statements to address possible negative impacts at a regional scale.